lh99j/lh99j/README.md

 Sometimes I develop using the Java language. 🤭

 I want to become a developer who continues to find my shortcomings and fill in the gaps.
+As a challenger who never gives up, I will not get frustrated or give up even if I fail.

 <br>